samskivert/depot-maven-plugin/README.md

   </build>
 ```

+The plugin has to run after the `compile` phase because it operates on the compiled `*Record.class`
+files.
+The above configuration runs it during the `process-classes` phase (which immediately
+follows `compile`).
+Thus to trigger it, you need to invoke either `mvn package` (which includes the
+process-classes phase), or `mvn process-classes` directly (which is not a phase one normally runs
+on the command line).

+## Includes/Excludes

 By default, it searches your source directory for all files matching `*Record.java`.
 You can change
 this behavior like so: